CrewText/voluble/thoughts.md

     * Requires the user to transmit their username and password hash every time they make a request, which could present security vulnerabilities

 ### Front End/Website
+The website is effectively a pleasnt-looking wrapper around the API functions.
+While this sounds straightforward, it will still take a considerable amount of time to implement.

 #### Design

 #### Back-End Interaction

+#### User Login/Logout